-A few months ago, I posted about Lauren and Brandon Sheard, a young and passionate couple from Seattle, Washington who founded Farmstead Meatsmith with the goal lay one more step on the path to a new food culture by reviving the traditional practice of homestead meat provenance.
+Lauren and Brandon Sheard, a young and passionate couple from Seattle, Washington, founded Farmstead Meatsmith with the goal of laying one more step on the path to a new food culture by reviving the traditional practice of homestead meat provenance.

 The loss of consumer contact with a local butcher whom they know and trust is one of the most damaging aspects of the rise of factory farms.
 The “butchers” of today are really not even butchers — they are simply specialty grocery workers who receive prepackaged and precut portions of meat off a delivery truck and arrange them in a desirable manner in the meat cooler section of the store.